jelyoussefi/OpenVINO_Workshop/README.md

 ### Image Classification Sample
 #### Description

-This topic demonstrates how to run the Image Classification sample application, which does inference using image classification networks like AlexNet* and GoogLeNet*.
+This topic demonstrates how to run the Image Classification sample application, which does inference using image classification networks like SqueezeNet* and GoogLeNet*.

 #### How It Works